AeonGUI

 Can I use AeonGUI with my own rendering engine?

 Yes.
-AeonGUI renders into a CPU-side pixel buffer (BGRA).
+AeonGUI renders into a CPU-side pixel buffer (BGRA), regardless of whether the Cairo or Skia backend is selected.
 You can upload that buffer as a texture in OpenGL, Vulkan, Metal, DirectX, or any other API and composite it however you like.
-The demo applications show how to do this for OpenGL, Vulkan, and Metal.
+The demo applications show how to do this for OpenGL, Vulkan, Metal, and Direct3D12.

 Which parts of SVG are supported?